wp-plugins/wp-conditional-captcha/readme.txt

 == Changelog ==

+= 3.6.3 =
+* Fix PHP warnings on CAPTCHA page when other plugins have injected arrayed content into the contact form.

 = 3.6.2 =
 * Allow line breaks in custom prompt message.
 * Add a "Try Again" button for failed CAPTCHAs, instead of telling users to go back in their browser.